Why Your Cat Bites, Nuzzles, Scratches or Drools: Puzzling Cat Behaviour Explained

 Misunderstood Cat Behaviours & Their Causes

-Drool Like many things with cats, drooling is not entirely straightforward.
+Like many things with cats, drooling is not entirely straightforward.
 While some cat owners report that their cat drools when happy, really relaxed, or nervous, this is the exception, not the rule.
-Note that cats that drool in these circumstances will most likely have done so their whole lives; if your cat is suddenly drooling, it warrants a trip to the vet—drooling can point to kidney disease, poisoning, or dental problems, among other serious issues.
+Note that cats that drool in these circumstances will most likely have done so their whole lives; if your cat is suddenly drooling, it warrants a trip to the vet.
+Drooling can point to kidney disease, poisoning, or dental problems, among other serious issues.
 It could also mean your cat doesn’t want to, or can’t swallow for a variety of reasons, including esophageal blockage, causing excess saliva to flow from the mouth.
 Medications can also induce saliva, and a cat may drool when nauseous.
+One other cause could be catnip, valerian, or silver vine.
+These plants stimulate cats, and behaviour like rolling, rubbing, and even drooling is not uncommon.
 Bottom line, if your cat suddenly started drooling (and hasn’t done so her entire life), you should go to the vet.

-Face nuzzling Your cat has scent glands all over her body and she deposits her scent on objects (such as you) to leave a scent mark.
-She is, in essence, marking you as hers—scent marking is done to indicate ownership or assets as belonging in a group.
+Your cat has scent glands all over her body.
+When rubbing her body up against things, she is depositing her scent on objects (such as you) to leave a scent mark.
+Your cat is, in essence, marking you as hers.
+Scent marking is done to indicate ownership or assets as belonging in a group.
 Well-bonded cats will groom each other, creating a group scent.
+This is called allogrooming.
 (You can promote group cohesion and thus harmony in your multi-cat home by using the same brush to groom your cats one at a time.)
 Cats go cheek-to-cheek with you as an affectionate and social gesture.
 This bonding behaviour shows how much your cat trusts you, so what’s a little cat hair in your mouth for these loving moments?